AtesComp/Vinetto/ReadMe.md

 2. Pillow 9.0.0 or later.
 Based on PIL (Python Imaging Library).
 It i used to attempt correct reconstitution of Type 1 thumbnails (see Limitations below).

 3. PyESEDB.
+Part of the [libesedb](https://github.com/libyal/libesedb) project.
 The author supplies a late model version, but the program checks for a system installed version first.
 If not found, it uses the supplied version.

 ## Limitations